Azure/azure-sdk-for-go/sdk/azidentity/MIGRATION.md

 }
 ```

 Note that `azidentity` credentials use the Azure AD v2.0 endpoint, which requires OAuth 2 scopes instead of the resource identifiers `autorest/adal` expects.
-See [Azure AD documentation](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent) for more information.
+For more information, see [Azure AD documentation](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent).

-## Using azidentity credentials with older packages
+## Use azidentity credentials with older packages

-The [azidext module](https://pkg.go.dev/github.com/jongio/azidext/go/azidext) provides an adapter for `azidentity` credential types that enables using them with older Azure SDK clients.
+The [azidext module](https://pkg.go.dev/github.com/jongio/azidext/go/azidext) provides an adapter for `azidentity` credential types.
+The adapter enables using the credential types with older Azure SDK clients.
 For example:

 ```go
 import (